Halozyme Therapeutics, Inc. (NASDAQ:HALO) Investor Alert: Investigation over Potential Misleading Statements

 Shares of Halozyme Therapeutics, Inc. (NASDAQ:HALO) rose from as low as $3.00 per share in December 2008 to as high as $12.76 per share on March 30, 2012.

-Then April 16, 2012, Baxter International Inc. (NYSE: BAX) and Halozyme Therapeutics, Inc. (NASDAQ: HALO) announced that the U.S. Food and Drug Administration (FDA) is requesting additional information to complete its review of the HyQ Biologics License Application (BLA).
+In April 2012, Baxter International Inc. (NYSE: BAX) and Halozyme Therapeutics, Inc. (NASDAQ: HALO) announced that the U.S. Food and Drug Administration (FDA) is requesting additional information to complete its review of the HyQ Biologics License Application (BLA).

 Those who purchased shares of Halozyme Therapeutics, Inc. (NASDAQ:HALO) and currently hold those NASDAQ:HALO shares, may have certain options and should contact the Shareholders Foundation.